ThodsaphonSonthiphin/opengl8thfirstexample/README.md

 OpenGL Redbook 8th Edition First Example

+I've had a couple people state that this program no longer produces a triangle.
+I checked that it still builds on my Mac Mini, but it doesn't have a real card.
+My machine with a GeForce GT 610 couldn't run it after trying for a few hours with a fresh Ubuntu after the insane loading of the related libraries and tweaking to conform to the current libraries.
+Sadly, I'm the proud owner of a black box again when executing the program.
+I was going to delete this repo, but since it worked at one time there might be a configuration that works for somebody.
+Setting this up has not been a good experience on Linux.

+Find a better example unless you want to be aggravated.
+You've been warned.

 Compile with
 ============
 g++ -g -o tri triangles.cpp LoadShader.cpp -lglut -lGLEW -lGLU -lGL -lX11 -lm